Support us >

 In an elaborate paper submitted to the legislator, AIC presented the apparent issues and suggested fixes to minimize the burden that will be laid on tourists, specifically partners of Israelis.
 We argued that the legislation must limit PIBA’s ability to deny applications to a closed list of causes, only in cases where an entry denial is certain (security threat, past immigration violations, past deportation, etc.).
 In addition, we argued that the online form must not include irrelevant questions pertaining to family or romantic relations of the tourist to Israelis.
 We noted that the legislator must verify that the boarding process of visa holders is not unjustly blocked or hindered due to the new requirement.
 Finally, we have made various suggestions on how to improve the legislation.

-The United States and one additional European country (TBD) were chosen for the pilot of the system that will be launched on May 2024.
+The United States and Germany were chosen for the first pilot phase of the system that will be launched on June 1st 2024.
 During the pilot period, citizens of these countries will have the option to apply for Travel Authorization before their flight, for free.
+A 2nd pilot phase including all countries will start July 1st.

 Your support enables us to continue speaking up for the rights and needs of international couples in Israel.
 Help us maintain this activity by making a donation today!